Quick Answer

 - Acceleration is not automatic.
 The deal team requests acceleration; the SEC grants it after looking at the broader picture, including whether reasonable steps have been taken to distribute the preliminary prospectus.

-48-Hour Rule for Preliminary Prospectus
+What Does the 48-Hour Rule Require for the Preliminary Prospectus?

 - The managing underwriter must ensure participating broker-dealers have sufficient copies of the preliminary or final prospectus